xinhuang/xinhuang.github.com/_drafts/a-broken-implementation-of-multi-threading-observer-pattern.md

 ## TL; DR

-In the implementation of Observer Pattern, if the observer is going to de-register itself during destruction, usually there are two ways:
+For the implementation of Observer Pattern, if the observer is going to de-register itself during destruction, usually there are two ways:

 1. De-register in `Observer` destructor